awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.RU-RUR.18.0.0.0.md

 + [Version 18\.0\.0\.0\.ru\-2019\-07\.rur\-2019\-07\.r1](#Appendix.Oracle.RU-RUR.18.0.0.0.ru-2019-07.rur-2019-07.r1)

 **Note**
-Oracle 18c, Version 18\.0\.0\.0 is on a deprecation path\.
+Oracle Database 18c, Version 18\.0\.0\.0 is on a deprecation path\.
 Oracle Corporation will no longer provide patches for 18c after the end\-of\-support date\.
-For more information, see [Preparing for the automatic upgrade of Oracle 18c](USER_UpgradeDBInstance.Oracle.md#USER_UpgradeDBInstance.Oracle.auto-upgrade-of-18c)\.
+For more information, see [Preparing for the automatic upgrade of Oracle Database 18c](USER_UpgradeDBInstance.Oracle.md#USER_UpgradeDBInstance.Oracle.auto-upgrade-of-18c)\.

 ## Version 18\.0\.0\.0\.ru\-2021\-01\.rur\-2021\-01\.r1<a name="Appendix.Oracle.RU-RUR.18.0.0.0.ru-2021-01.rur-2021-01.r1"></a>